Climate Smart Missoula

 Driving Range

 Driving range varies between models and is dependent on the vehicle's battery quality and efficiency.
-Most can travel 100 miles on a full charge, with other models travelling up to 300 miles on a single charge.
+Most can travel 100 miles on a full charge, with other models traveling up to 300 miles on a single charge.

 WHAT TO CONSIDER WHEN BUYING AN ELECTRIC VEHICLE